inv-fourier-transform/Healthline-Assistant/README.md

-# Healthline Assistant — RAG chatbot for trusted articles 🩺⚡️
+# Healthline Assistant: RAG-based chatbot for articles 🩺⚡️

 A fast, grounded, Healthline‑only chatbot that builds local embeddings from provided URLs and answers strictly from those sources.